 These two chapters record how Hezekiah king of Judah listens to God and obeys the word of Isaiah.
 The result is that Sennacherib king of Assyria is defeated in his attack on Jerusalem, and the destruction of Jerusalem is postponed until the Babylonian empire rises to power.

-Isaiah encourages Hezekiah with a prediction that Sennacherib will retreat to his own land and there be killed by sword (Isaiah 37:1-7).
+- Isaiah encourages Hezekiah with a prediction that Sennacherib will retreat to his own land there be killed by sword (Isaiah 37:1-7).

 3 Hezekiah’s Life and Reign Extended (Isaiah 38-39).